Assistant/Associate Curator→ New York, New York, United States

 - Lead with communication, whether written or spoken, that accommodates a variety of audiences depending on situation and need

-- Work independently and in collaboration/coordination with education, collections, conservation, curatorial, advancement, publications, digital, LiveArts, administrative, and additional staff
+- Work independently and in collaboration/coordination with administration, collections, conservation, curatorial, advancement, education, publication, digital, and other Met staff

 - Other duties as assigned

 - Demonstrated scholarly achievement reflecting a deep understanding of relevant artworks through new research, publications, and engaging scholarly lectures and public presentations to a range of audiences

 - Excellent interpersonal and communication skills, an ability to work collaboratively with colleagues, and proven follow-through

 - Fluent in written and spoken English and Chinese